Posted on:

 Video Loads But Has No Sound

-- Click the video on your slide and open Video options
+- Click the video and open Video options

-- For YouTube videos, ensure the original video has audio (some YouTube videos are silent)
+- For YouTube videos, confirm the original video actually has audio

 Frequently Asked Questions About Media in Google Slides